-- In 1969 an antimony and gold concentrator was built atop the Hillgrove side of the gorge and nine mining areas were extracted from underground, plus two small open pits. - In 1998 the current operating permit (DA98/35) was approved for New England Antimony Mines (NEAM) to continue operations and construct a pressure oxidation (POX) plant to produce gold dore' from the concentrate.
+- In 1969 an antimony and gold concentrator was built atop the Hillgrove side of the gorge and nine mining areas were extracted from underground, plus two small open pits. - In 1998 the current operating permit (DA98/35) was approved for New England Antimony Mines (NEAM) to continue operations and construct a pressure oxidation (POX) plant to produce gold ore' from the concentrate.
 NEAM was placed in receivership in 2002 and the operations were suspended. - Straits Resources purchased the project in 2004 and in 2007 commenced construction of a new processing plant, antimony leaching and smelting facilities, and tailings storage facility (TSF2) but operations were suspended in 2009 due to under-performance of the antimony circuit. - Hillgrove Mines Pty Ltd (wholly owned subsidiary of Bracken Resources), purchased the project in 2013, upgraded the plant to produce both gold and antimony concentrates, then recommenced operations in April 2014.
 The site was again suspended in 2016 due to low antimony prices. - Red River Resources purchased Hillgrove Mines in 2019 in August 2019.
 Exploration drilling was carried out and processing restarted in December 2020 treating remnant stockpiles from the early (c.1900) workings at Bakers Creek, and leach residues from the Straits Resources era.
 Processing was suspended in September 2022 and in November 2022, Red River and its subsidiaries entered Administration. - Larvotto Resources Limited are the current owners of Hillgrove Mines Pty Ltd, acquiring the project out of Administration in December 2023.
-Under Larvotto ownership, the site has moved from full Care & Maintenance to Exploration & Assessment.
+Under Larvotto ownership, the site has moved from full Care & Maintenance to Exploration & Assessment. - Hillgrove Mines are currently undergoing planning permission for the current development consent as well as other planning development applications.

-1.2 Location
+1.1.1 Location